EstherOgutu/IP-WEEK-13/README.md

 # The Project

-Here is the link to my project.
+Here is the [link](https://rpubs.com/Esther_O/911041) to my project on RPubs.

+This is the [link](https://rpubs.com/Esther_O/908262) to the Advertising project I did before.

 # Exploratory Data Analysis